spawnmarvel/quickguides/amqp/Readme.md

 Example: (Intermediate 3, Intermediate 2,) Intermediate 1, Root Certificate.
 This is reverse order.

+* When using RabbitMQ plugins such as Federation or Shovel with TLS, it may be necessary to configure verification depth for the Erlang client that those plugins use under the hood.

+*

 ### Extra Note:
 For this test, I followed: Manually Generating a CA, Certificates and Private Keys: